DamianDream/vite-dba-boilerplate/README.md

-# DBA Boilerplate for Vite markup template
+# DBA Boilerplate Vite for Create Landings and MPA
 Current version: 1.0.0 (beta)

 ### For whom and what purpose will this template may be useful: